Arizona Cardinals vs. San Francisco 49ers NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- Arizona and its opponents have combined to score more than 46 points in five of eight games this season.
+- Arizona and its opponents have gone over the current 45.5-point total in five of eight games this season.

-- The two teams combine to average 54.8 points per game, 8.8 more than the total in this contest.
+- The combined points per game average of the two teams, 54.8, is 9.3 points above Sunday's over/under.

-- The 41.7 combined points per game that these two squads have allowed this season are 4.3 fewer than the 46 over/under in this contest.
+- The 41.7 combined points per game that these two squads have allowed this season are 3.8 fewer than the 45.5 total in this contest.

-- The Cardinals and their opponents have scored an average of 50.6 points per game in 2020, 4.6 more than Sunday's total.
+- Cardinals games this season feature an average total of 50.6 points, a number 5.1 points higher than Sunday's over/under.

-- The 46-point total for this game is 1.1 points below the 47.1 points per game average total in 49ers games this season.
+- The 47.1 PPG average total in 49ers games this season is 1.6 points more than this game's over/under.

 Cardinals stats and trends

+- In Arizona's eight games this season, it has six wins against the spread.

-- The Cardinals have an against the spread record of 3-2 in their five games when favored by 2.5 points or more so far this season.
+- The Cardinals have been favored by 1.5 points or more five times this season and are 3-2 ATS in those games.

-- Arizona's games this year have gone over the point total three times in eight opportunities (37.5%).
+- Arizona's games this year have hit the over in 37.5% of its opportunities (three times in eight games with a set point total).

-- Arizona is 5-1 against the spread and 6-0 overall this season when the team puts up more than 24.4 points.
+- Arizona is 5-1 against the spread and 6-0 overall this season when the team notches more than 24.4 points.

-- Arizona is 5-2 against the spread and 6-1 overall when the team amasses over 324.0 yards.
+- In games that Arizona churns out more than 324.0 yards, the team is 5-2 against the spread and 6-1 overall.

-- The Cardinals have turned the ball over nine times this season, four more turnovers than the 49ers have forced (5).
+- The Cardinals have turned the ball over four more times (9 total) than the 49ers have forced a turnover (5) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Arizona's matchup with the 49ers.